bensutherland/Simple_reads_to_counts/README.md

 Use the script `02_hisat2_aln_PE_to_stringtie.sh` to align paired-end reads to the genome using hisat2, and sort the bam file with samtools.
 This will require that you update the user variable $REFERENCE with the full path and filename of the reference genome.
 Note: this currently requires that your filenames end in `_R[1|2].paired.fq.gz`

-## 6) Generate a reference and de novo gff using stringtie
+### 3B) Generate a reference and de novo gff using stringtie
-### a) Assemble transcript using a reference genome GTF as a guide
+#### 3Bi) Assemble transcript using a reference genome GTF as a guide
+Download the reference genome GTF and GFF from NCBI, place in reference genome folder, and use gunzip to decompress both.
+Update the script `01_scripts/03a_stringtie_bam_to_gtf.sh` to provide the full path to the gff.
+Launch the script, which will use the sorted bam files and create a gtf for each bam file.
-This will use as an input the reference genome GTF, and alignment .bam files.
-For each sample, stringtie will assemble transcripts based on the reference genome as well as novel transcripts.
+For each sample, stringtie will assemble transcripts based on the reference genome annotation and will find novel transcripts (unannotated) in the reference genome.
-Launch the script `01_scripts/03a_stringtie_bam_to_gtf.sh`.
-Update the REFERENCE_GFF with the gff for the reference genome assembly.

-### b) Prepare necessary files for stringtie merge
+#### 3Bii) Prepare necessary files for stringtie merge
 To do this, you need to generate the file `mergelist.txt`, which contains a name of each sample gtf file, one file on each line.

 Use the `01_scripts/03b_create_mergelist.sh` automated script to create your mergelist.txt in the `00_archive` based on the .gtf files in `04_mapped`.